csells/flutter_genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 The catalog explicitly declares the client's capabilities, enabling:

-- **Server-Side Validation:** The server can validate any `DynamicUIPacket` against the client's catalog before sending it.
+- **Server-Side Validation:** The server can validate any `UiDefinitionPacket` against the client's catalog before sending it.
 - **Versioning and Coexistence:** The server can support a set of known catalog versions, allowing it to generate compatible UI for different client versions without requiring the client to send its full capabilities on every request.
 - **Guided LLM Generation:** The catalog provides a structured schema that can be used to constrain the output of a Large Language Model, ensuring it only generates valid, renderable UI definitions.
 - **Formalized Data Structures:** It allows for defining complex data types, ensuring that `state` objects are well-formed and type-safe.